Subrata Mitra: Innovations

 Satyajit Ray thought that "Subrata Mitra’s camera work is better than Raoul Coutard’s".
-Coutard was at the time much more acclaimed than Mitra having collaborated with Godard on many of his film projects.
+At the time, Coutard was much more acclaimed than Mitra, having collaborated with Godard on many of his film projects.
 One of his most important technical innovations was his application of bounce lighting, pioneering the use of large scale diffusers to match studio lighting with location shooting.
 According to the Internet Encyclopedia of Cinematographers:

 Mitra made his first technical innovation while shooting Aparajito.
 The fear of monsoon rain had forced the art director, Bansi Chandragupta, to abandon the original plan to build the inner courtyard of a typical Benares house in the open and the set was built inside a studio in Calcutta.
 Mitra recalls arguing in vain with both Chandragupta and Ray about the impossibilities of simulating shadowless diffused skylight.
 But this led him to innovate what became subsequently his most important tool - bounce lighting.
 Mitra placed a framed painter white cloth over the set resembling a patch of sky and arranged studio lights below to bounce off the fake sky.